In Agile project management, it is crucial to get a clear picture of the project’s reality. Hence, one of the best ways is to visualize the progress.

 A burndown chart is great for evaluating the ratio of work remaining and the time it takes to complete the work.
 However, relying solely on a burndown chart is not the right way due to certain limitations.

 Although creating a burndown chart in Excel is easy, entering data manually requires more time and effort.
 This makes the work repetitive and tiresome after a certain point.
+Fortunately, there are various tools available in the market that offer collaboration and automation features, including Jira, Linear, Trello, and Asana, which streamline this process significantly.

 A burndown chart doesn’t differentiate between an easy and difficult task.
 It considers all of them equal, regardless of their size, complexity, or effort required to complete it.
 Hence, leading to ineffective outlines of project progress.
 This further potentially masks critical issues and hinders project management efforts.